 In May 2018 I received my Ph.D. from the University of Texas at Austin, in Developmental Psychology.
 While at UT, I ran my studies in the Language Development Lab.
 I am now the primary investigator of the The Little Athenians Lab in the Psychology department at Mount Saint Mary's University, in Los Angeles.

 My research interests lie in the field of children's bilingual language development.
-Some of my research questions are about children's acquisition of a second language and more recently, about the intersection between children's self-identity, and how newly learned languages become integrated into those identities.
+Some of my research questions are about children's metalinguistic skills (and how bilingual vs monolingual children compare on these skills) and more recently, about the intersection between children's self-identity and newly-learned languages.

 If you are a student at MSMU, please consider joining my lab!
 I am always looking for disciplined and organized students to help me on my research projects.